In Harm's Way: Critical response

 The film received mixed reviews from critics.
 The film holds a 37% rating on Rotten Tomatoes, based on 19 reviews.
-Bosley Crowther of The New York Times panned the film, observing, "This is a slick and shallow picture that Mr. Preminger puts forth here, a straight, cliché-crowded melodrama of naval action in the Pacific in World War II ..." and characterized it as "a film that is virtually awash with flimsy and flamboyant fellows with all the tricks of the trade of Hollywood."
-However, other reviews have been more positive.
-Bruce Eder, writing for AllMovie, notes, "In Harm's Way has endured extraordinarily well for an epic war movie made in the 1960s, owing to a multitude of virtues.
-For starters, it was the last big-budget, all-star Hollywood movie to be shot in black-and-white, and that gives the film a harder, sharper, more defined edge than it ever could have had if it had been photographed in color...Add to those virtues the unexpectedly lively pacing and stunning special effects...and In Harm's Way seems like a very fast-moving two and a half hours".
-Stanley Kauffmann of The New Republic wrote, "Preminger's latest is simply one more overlong epic of the naval war against the Japanese, with conventional story lines, characters, resolution".
+Bosley Crowther of The New York Times panned the film, observing, "This is a slick and shallow picture that Mr. Preminger puts forth here, a straight, cliché-crowded melodrama of naval action in the Pacific in World War II" and characterized it as "a film that is virtually awash with flimsy and flamboyant fellows with all the tricks of the trade of Hollywood".

+Meanwhile, other reviews have been more positive.
+Stanley Kauffmann of The New Republic wrote, "Preminger's latest is simply one more overlong epic of the naval war against the Japanese, with conventional story lines, characters, resolution."
+Bruce Eder, writing for AllMovie, states:In Harm's Way has endured extraordinarily well for an epic war movie made in the 1960s, owing to a multitude of virtues.
+For starters, it was the last big-budget, all-star Hollywood movie to be shot in black-and-white, and that gives the film a harder, sharper, more defined edge than it ever could have had if it had been photographed in color. ...
+Add to those virtues the unexpectedly lively pacing and stunning special effects ... and In Harm's Way seems like a very fast-moving two and a half hours.